Bo-Yuan-Huang/Docker-Ubuntu-Dev/README.md

 ### Unpack the packages for remote user log-in

 By default, the Ubuntu Docker image does not have packages needed for user log-in.
-You can get a pre-built image with remote access usibility enabled
+You can get a pre-built image with remote accessing enabled

 ``` bash
 docker pull byhuang/ubuntu-dev:full